 Respite care is a service for carers.
 It aims to give carers time for themselves, for their own lives, in the knowledge that the person they normally care for is safe and being cared for in a recognised place of care.

-We provide 12 beds for respite admissions (8 female and 4 male beds) within the Service for Older People.
-This is a planned short admission (usually one or two weeks).
+We provide 12 beds for respite admissions (4 male or 4 female beds per shared room) within the Service for Older People.
+This is a planned short admission (usually two weeks).

 When older people are unable to stay at home due to failing health, continuing care is one of the options that may be considered.
 Marymount aims to provide a high quality care of continuing care service for those who can no longer manage at home.